 The first Chinatown in London was located in Limehouse in the East End in the early 20th Century.
 The current enclave occupies the area in and around Gerrard Street and was set in the 70s in Soho.
 The nearest London Underground stations to get there are Leicester Square and Piccadilly Circus.

-Chinatown is very touristy and popular into locals too since it contains plenty of Chinese restaurants, bakeries, supermarkets, souvenir shops, and other Chinese-run businesses.
-To get in is to jump into a quite successful way of dealing with immigration matters since far from being a ghetto those Chinatowns spread around some countries in the world have become a business opportunity.
+Chinatown is very touristy and popular into locals too.
+Since it contains plenty of Chinese restaurants, bakeries, supermarkets, souvenir shops, and other Chinese-run businesses.

 Soho is a neighbourhood in the City of Westminster well known for its nightlife.
-It is the centre of various burlesque shows, cool new wave bars, gay and lesbian friendly pubs and the centre of fashion.
+It is the centre of various burlesque shows.
+Also cool new wave bars, LMBTQ friendly pubs we can find here.

 Soho is colourful and buzzy.
 It has been a fun district since old times and still has some of its ancient irreverence.
 Even being a square of geometrically straight streets, it has a messy branch of narrow alleys with the highest density of sex shops, strip clubs and strange dating bars of all London.
 Just take a look, only for some drinks with friends is more than worth!